 Tere has been at Sacred Groves since mid-2004 when she “fell down a rabbit hole” and found herself in a beautiful new world, slipping into a shoe that fit perfectly.
 She has worked as a carpenter since her early 20’s, a competent “handy-woman” who can build, do plumbing and electrical work.
 She has built and continues to maintain all of our facilities here at the Groves.
 Tere also considers cooking as one of her “love languages,’ bringing home-cooked food to many of gatherings, in addition to her big heart and welcoming hugs.

-is to open our home and land as an ‘eco-retreat’ for overnight stays, rituals, healing work, music, learning, prayer and retreat time in the woods.
+is to welcome folks to this land as an ‘eco-retreat’ for rituals and other sacred gatherings, for prayer and retreat time in the woods.
 We also role-model a lifestyle that respects and protects Mother Earth now and for the future.

 - We believe that the earth is sacred, a place for prayer and peace.